backstage-technical-services/hub/Contributing.md

 provide you with any relevant information.

 ### One time secret
 [Onetimesecret][link-onetimesecret] is used to share sensitive information, such as values for the environment file.
 You do not need an account to use this service.

-## Working on GitLab
+## Working on GitHub
 It's possible to make small, simple changes without doing anything on your local machine.
 This is really only for small wording/spelling changes, and any requests to change logic with this method will be rejected as they won't have been tested.

-1. **Create a fork of the repository:** This makes a copy of the repository that's attached to your profile on GitLab.
+1. **Create a fork of the repository:** This makes a copy of the repository that's attached to your profile on GitHub.
 2. **Make the changes:** Use the online editor to make the necessary changes.
 Go to the file you want to edit and click the `Edit` button.
-GitLab will help you with the process of creating commits to save the changes.
+GitHub will help you with the process of creating commits to save the changes.
 3. **Create a merge request:** This notifies us of your changes, and allows us to combine them back into the main repository.
 Once this is done, you can safely delete your fork.

 ## Working locally